What Is the SSCP Certification? 2024 Guide

 |Pearson VUE Testing Centers

-Taking and passing the SSCP exam is an accomplishment you should feel proud of, but it’s only the first step in the certification process.
-Let’s look at the four steps you’ll need to take to get fully certified.
+Taking and passing the SSCP exam is an accomplishment you should feel proud of, however, it’s only the first step in the certification process.
+Let’s look at the four steps you must take to get fully certified.

 1. Pass the certification exam: At the time of writing, you’ll need to score 700 of the available 1,000 points to pass the exam.
-You can take the exam up to four times in a 12-month period, though you’ll have to wait 30, 60, and 90 days between respective attempts.
+You can take the exam up to four times in 12 months, but you must wait 30, 60, and 90 days between respective attempts.

-3. Agree to the Code of Ethics: Before becoming a certified SSCP, you’ll need to commit to four canons of ethical practice.
+3. Agree to the Code of Ethics: Before becoming a certified SSCP, you must commit to four canons of ethical practice.
 These are:

 Protect society, the common good, necessary public trust and confidence, and the infrastructure